lisalab-io/docs/developers/contracts/liabtc-mint-endpoint.md

 Once the [`burn-delay`](#burn-delay) period (typically 1,000 Bitcoin blocks) has passed, the user or any other principal can finalize the request.
 On finalization:

-- The corresponding `aBTC` is transferred from the registry to the requestor, completing the unstaking process.
+- The corresponding `aBTC` is transferred from the registry to the requester, completing the unstaking process.
 - The request status is updated to [`FINALIZED`](#finalized).

 ### Revoke

-Burn requests can be revoked by the requestor at any time before it is finalized.
+Burn requests can be revoked by the requester at any time before it is finalized.
 When revoke:

 - The corresponding `aBTC` is returned to the user.
-- A `mint` operation is executed in the same transaction, restoring the user's original amount of `LiaBTC`.
+- A [`mint`](#mint) operation is executed in the same transaction, restoring the user's original amount of `LiaBTC`.
-- The request status is updated to `REVOKE`.
+- The request status is updated to [`REVOKED`](#revoked).

 ## Rebase